ArthurMartinez001/EsriCypressDemo/README.md

 3. 03ForgotPassword -- this test is to verify the "forgot password" button works and user is in the correct page.
 4. 04Login -- this test is to verify user is able to login into create a story section.
 5. 05CreateAStory -- this is a test workflow, the user signs in, creates a story, deletes the story and signs out.

+Please note: tests .js files located in the "integration/ArcGISStoryMaps folder and functions located in the "support" folder.